prometheus-community/helm-charts/charts/prometheus-node-exporter/README.md

 ### 3.x to 4.x

 Starting from version 4.0.0, the `node exporter` chart is using the [Kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/).
-Therefore you have to delete the deployment before you upgrade.
+Therefore you have to delete the daemonset before you upgrade.

 ```console
 kubectl delete daemonset -l app=prometheus-node-exporter